Join Our Student Team

 Our Teams

-The Office of Sustainability's student employment program is currently split between 7 teams: Administrative Assistants, CC Exchange, STARS, Emissions, Campus Programming, Waste, and Communications.
-There are between 1-3 student employees on each team leading programs, collecting data, hosting events, and starting initiatives that fall under each area within the office.
+The Office of Sustainability's student employment program is currently split between 5 teams: Administrative Assistants and the intern teams: CC Exchange, STARS, Emissions, and Waste.
+There are 2 student employees on each team leading programs, collecting data, hosting events, and starting initiatives that fall under each area within the office.
 Below is a breakdown of each team's responsibilities throughout the academic year.

 • Meet with the Sustainability Coordinator for 1 hr each block in a 1:1 team setting